AxGrid/neGetiS/axgrid/negetis/resources/example/content/ru/about/index.md

 ---
-title: ABOUT EN
+title: ABOUT RU
 ---

-ABOUT EN
+ABOUT
 =====

-About En page
+About page

 ![Language Image]( {{ static('/lang.png') }} )